 The MSBAL Group has established an operational risk framework to identify, measure, monitor and control risk across the MSBAL Group.
-This framework is consistent with the framework established by the Morgan Stanley Group and includes escalation to the MSBAL Group's Board of Directors and appropriate senior management personnel.
+This framework is consistent with the framework established by the Morgan Stanley Group and includes escalation to the MSBAL's Board of Directors and appropriate senior management personnel.
+Effective operational risk management is essential to reducing the impact of operational risk incidents and mitigating legal and reputational risks.
 The framework is continually evolving to reflect changes in the MSBAL Group and to respond to the changing regulatory and business environment.